croyla/pmpml-gtfs/README.md

+# PMPML GTFS

+### Files

+- pmpml_gtfs.zip: API data -> GTFS, contains IDs used by the API
+- pmpml_gtfs_compat.zip: GTFS patched to merge different directions and use direction_id in trips.

+### Notes

+- The stop_times are not accurate with ground timings.
+They have been calculated assuming a vehicle travelling at 20 kmph.
+Only the start times / first stop's times are served from PMPML end.

 # PMPML GTFS Generator

 A Python application that fetches transit data from the PMPML (Pune Mahanagar Parivahan Mahamandal Limited) API and generates a GTFS (General Transit Feed Specification) dataset.